-Such claims remain puzzling to me.
-Chiefly, such a union turns its back on actual distinctions between space and time.
-In actual life, I have an experience of the character of space that is very different from that which I have of time.
+Such claims remain puzzling.
+Chiefly, such a union fails to incorporate or connect to actual distinctions between space and time.
+From a perspective of actual life, I have an experience of the character of space that is very different from that which I have of time.
 I move about freely in space, including movements that repeat or that cyclically go away and come home, to and fro.
 In contrast, I cannot move around in time; rather time inexorably moves me towards the mortal end shared by all creatures.
 Unlike fixed goals in space, my purposes projected into the future are always shifting and changing.